ColdGrub1384/multibuild/Sources/multibuild/Documentation.docc/getting-started.md

 ```

 Now you can compile your executable and run it.
 See ``BuildCommand`` for CLI usage information.
+Build products will be located under a `build` directory inside the compiled project.
+Inside the build directory, each folder is named `sdkname.arch1`.
+For example, `iphoneos.arm64`.
+Xcode frameworks are also created under an `apple.universal` directory.

 ```
 $ swift run build-libraries [--root <root>] [--target <target> ...]